 \textbf{Permutation steganography}.
-Some scholars explore other embedding domains to avoid the distortion brought on by embedding changes.
+Some researchers have explored alternative embedding domains to avoid the mesh distortion caused by embedding changes.
 Bogomjakov \emph{et al.} \cite{Bogomjakov2008} proposed a distortionless permutation steganographic scheme for polygon meshes, which hides messages by permutating the storage order of faces and vertices.
-Based on the work of Bogomjakov \emph{et al.}, Huang \emph{et al.}. \cite{Huang2009} designed a more efficient algorithm and conducted a theoretical analysis, which indicates that the expected embedding capacity of their algorithm is closer to the optimal.
-Tu \emph{et al.} \cite{Tu2010} also made an improvement for \cite{Bogomjakov2008} by slightly modifying the mapping strategy.
+Building upon the work of Bogomjakov \emph{et al.}, Huang \emph{et al.} \cite{Huang2009} designed a more efficient version.
+Moreover, they conducted a theoretical analysis that indicates that the expected embedding capacity of their algorithm is closer to optimal.
+Tu \emph{et al.} \cite{Tu2010} further improved upon the work \cite{Bogomjakov2008} by making slight modifications to the mapping strategy.
 Later, Tu \emph{et al.} \cite{Tu2015} constructed a skewed binary coding tree rather than a complete binary tree for permutation steganography.
 However, the average embedding capacity of this algorithm is less than that reported in \cite{Tu2010}.
-Therefore, Tu \emph{et al.} \cite{Tu2012} subsequently built a maximum expected level tree based on a novel message probability model and achieved a higher expected embedding capacity than all previous permutation steganographic approaches.
+Therefore, Tu \emph{et al.} \cite{Tu2012} subsequently built a maximum expected level tree based on a novel message probability model, achieving a higher expected embedding capacity than that of all previous methods.

 \textbf{Transform-domain-based steganography}.
-Aspert \emph{et al.} \cite{Aspert2002} referred to the watermarking technique presented in \cite{Wagner2000} and performed embedding operations by slight displacements of vertices.
-Maret \emph{et al.} \cite{Maret2004} ameliorated the method devised by Aspert \emph{et al.} by constructing a similarity-transform invariant space and adjusting the embedding procedure to the sample distribution in this space.
-Kaveh \emph{et al.} \cite{Kaveh2015} proposed a 3D polygonal mesh steganography using Surfacelet transform to achieve higher capacity and less geometric distortion.
+Aspert \emph{et al.} \cite{Aspert2002} utilized the watermarking technique presented in \cite{Wagner2000} and performed embedding operations by making slight displacements of vertices.
+Maret \emph{et al.} \cite{Maret2004} improved upon the method developed by Aspert \emph{et al.} by creating a similarity-transform invariant space and by adapting the embedding procedure to the sample distribution in that space.
+Kaveh \emph{et al.} \cite{Kaveh2015} proposed 3D polygonal mesh steganography by using the surfacelet transform to achieve higher capacity and less geometric distortion.